-The Board Charter was last revised and updated on 23 August 2022 to be in line with MCCG and Listing Requirements, sets out inter alia, the roles and responsibilities of the Board and Board Committees, the procedures for convening Board meetings, financial reporting, investor relations and shareholder communication.
+The Board Charter was last revised and updated on 29 May 2019 to be in line with MCCG, sets out inter alia, the roles and responsibilities of the Board and Board Committees, the procedures for convening Board meetings, financial reporting, investor relations and shareholder communication.
 The Charter which serves as a source of reference for Directors, will be reviewed and updated periodically in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board's responsibilities.
-The Charter includes a standalone Fit and Proper Policy which had been put in place to be in line with the Listing Requirements.

-The Board Charter and Fit and Proper Policy are made available for reference at the Company's website at www.cih.com.my/investor-relations/corporate-governance.
+The Board Charter is made available for reference at the Company's website at www.cih.com.my/about-us/corporate-governance.